AppDaemon APIs

 args can be used singly or together.- Returns:

-A unique identifier that can be used to cancel the callback if required.
-Since variables created within object methods are local to the function they are created in, and in all likelihood, the cancellation will be invoked later in a different function, it is recommended that handles are stored in the object namespace, e.g., self.handle.
+A string that uniquely identifies the callback and can be used to cancel it later if necessary.
+Since variables created within object methods are local to the function they are created in, it’s recommended to store the handles in the app’s instance variables, e.g.

 Examples